sh-valery/websocket-goroutine/readme.md

 ```

 OR
-Run the Docker container in foreground and remove it after it stops:
+Run the Docker container in foreground and remove it after stopping:
 ```bash
 docker run -i --rm -p 8080:8080 --name websocket-demo  websocket-server